kuhlman-labs/octo-reports/README.md

 * Team Report: List out all teams in each organization in a GitHub Enterprise environment and their members.
 * Repository Report: List out all repositories contained in a GitHub Enterprise environment and gathers information about each repository.
 * Collaborator Report: List out all collaborators for each repository in a GitHub Enterprise organization.
+* Package Report: List out all packages in a GitHub Enterprise organization.

 ## Installation
 To install Octo-Reports, make sure you have the Go programming language installed on your system.
 You can download and install Go from the [official website](https://go.dev/doc/install).